hosseinsarshar/a3-bandwidth-test/README.md

-## All reduce network bandwidth test
+# All reduce network bandwidth test on A3 GKE Cluster

+This project helps to run All Reduce network benchmark on A3 GKE clusters with 800 Gbps bandwidth.
+The [a3-cluster.sh](a3-cluster.sh) provide the steps needed to create and configure the GKE cluster in addition to

 Deploy the helm package
 ```bash